 The e-commerce tools and platforms in China are different, and the underlying method of selling online is essentially the same.
 It comes down to having a quality product with an established brand.
 Because of the e-commerce war in China between Alibaba (owner of Tmall.com) and Tencent (owner of Wechat and investor in JD.com), you have to know if the product that you are selling is right for each platform.
 Some advice:

-- If you need to have social media to help push it, then Wechat would be the place to go.
+- If you need to have social media to help push it, then WeChat would be the place to go.

 - If you have a product that is discovered by people going to a marketplace and searching, Tmall.com is a better place.

-- If you are planning to do more social media marketing to sell your product, and that would involve Wechat marketing, then JD is your go to.
+- If you are planning to do more social media marketing to sell your product, and that would involve Wechat marketing, then JD is your go-to.

-Use a Tmall B2D
+Selling in China: Use Tmall B2D

 Using an experienced Chinese distributor platform such as Tmal B2D is the best way for international companies to sell their product in China.
-And from a strictly legal perspective, distribution relationships between foreign and Chinese companies are fairly straightforward.
+And from a strictly legal perspective, distribution relationships between a foreign and Chinese company are fairly straightforward.
 Distribution contracts with Chinese companies can have stark and important differences.

-Gentlemen Ecommerce Agency knows the digital in China.
+Gentlemen E-commerce Agency knows the digital in China.
 We have an immense amount of experience in Chinese social network management & viral strategy.
 There are many ways to sell your products online in China.
-We Setup Stores and run smart and innovative Digital Marketing Campaigns in China.
+We set up Stores and run smart and innovative Digital Marketing Campaigns in China.